PeterCamilleri/fibonacci_rng/README.md

 Where depth is an optional integer value between 3 and are you kidding and the seed value is a number or string or other object that has a repeatable value.
+You can also get a "random" generator of the default depth by using:

+    @my_rng = FibonacciRng.new

 To get some data out here are some options:

     @my_rng.dice(100)     # A "random" integer between 0 and 99
     @my_rng.byte          # A "random" integer between 0 and 255